Zachary-Harrison/ZURUSU/README.md

 ### 5. Retrieving Data

 I have provided two different implementations to retrieve data from this project.
+The Java version is recommended, as Java more easily supports the reading and creation of large files.

 #### DataExtractor (Java)